Asia Today: Most of 51 new SKorea cases linked to door sales

 The figures announced by South Korea’s Centers for Disease Control and Prevention brought national totals to 11,719 workers and 273 deaths.

-At least 34 of the new cases were linked to door-to-door sellers hired by Richway, a Seoul-based health product provider.
+As of Saturday afternoon, at least 42 cases were linked to door-to-door sellers hired by Richway, a Seoul-based health product provider.

 Vice Health Minister Kim Gang-lip said the spread of the virus among Richway sellers was particularly alarming as most of them are in their 60s and 70s.
 He called for officials to strengthen their efforts to find and examine workplaces vulnerable to infections.